mattconsto/lost-the-game/README.md

-# Lost, the game.
+# Deserted

 Created in 48 hours as part of the Global Game Jam 2015 using Slick2D.
+Now in process of being improved and ported to lwjgl for better performance and compatability.

 ## Collaborators